Convenient hose storage

 Charging the 12V battery is a pain

 Cleaning the outside of your house and your yard can be a challenge.
-The common tools you use for inside cleaning can't handle the dirt, grime, and mold that accumulate on porches, siding, and driveways.
+The common tools you use for inside cleaning can't handle the dirt and grime that accumulate on porches, siding, and driveways.
 To tackle these tough areas, you need the forceful flow of a power washer, like the RYOBI 3000 PSI Honda E-Start Pressure Washer.

 Power washers come in a range of capacities, from electric units for general cleaning to gas-powered beasts that'll blast the paint off your car if you are not careful.
 We put the RYOBI 3000 PSI Pressure Washer to the test to see how it would clean our dirtiest outdoor items.